 Welcome to Elaine Roberts with another in her interesting series about literary festivals and workshops.

-This month I have interviewed Rosalind Green from the Essex Book Festival.
-Welcome to the RNA blog Rosalind.
+This month I have interviewed Georgina Lennon and Syima Aslam from the Bradford Literature Festival.
+Welcome to the RNA blog.

 Can you tell us something about your festival, how it came about and how long its been running?

 The Bradford Literature Festival (BLF) is an international festival based in Bradford, the heart of Yorkshire and, the literature hub of the North.
 Hailed as one of the most inspirational festivals in the UK, BLF is fast becoming a key event in the UK's cultural calendar.
 Over 10 days, our events celebrate the written and spoken word on the page, stage, screen, and in public forums, offering ideas

 The festival’s schools’ initiative, which runs alongside the general programme, holds free events for students throughout the Bradford District, engaging with and inspiring more than 7,000 young people in 2016.
 This programme is designed to foster a love of reading, boost self-belief and confidence, and better equip young people to respect difference and accept others.
 In seeking to reach the many communities of Bradford, the festival presents authors and speakers from culturally diverse backgrounds, and it attracts an audience that is 48% BAME.
 The audience grew threefold between 2015 and 2016, when over 31,000 people attended events.

 The Bradford Literature Festival, in association with Provident Financial Group, returns for its third edition from 30 June until 9 July 2017, celebrating the written and spoken word in all its